lscalese/iris-config-api/README.md

 `Filter` has a structure pretty similar to configuration document.
 `OnlyNotDefaultValue` allow to export parameters has value different of the "default value".
-It's an interesting feature to identify modified parameters and also to keep a configuration document clear.
+It's very interesting to identify modified parameters and also to keep a configuration document clear with only relevant properties.
-In most case, it's not necessary to export parameters wich contain the default value.

 <details>
-  <summary>Exported configuration : </summary>
+  <summary>Exported configuration (click to expand) : </summary>

 ```json